lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 >this will create a directory called `project_name` with the project settings in it.
 Django projects are build from apps.
 An app is a small piece of code that is in charge on one thing and one thing only.
 This way, you can write many micro services that will integrate into one meaningful thing.

-> ?To create an app, you must use the `manage.py` file that the previous command created for you in the `project_name` directory
+> To create an app, you must use the `manage.py` file that the previous command created for you in the `project_name` directory
 ```bash
 python manage.py startapp app_name
 ```